Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 \subsection{Closed 4-manifolds}

-The case $(Y_\pm,\lambda_\pm)=(\varnothing,0)$ recovers Seiberg-Witten theory on closed oriented symplectic 4-manifolds.
-In general, for closed oriented Riemannian 4-manifolds $(X,g)$, we can recover Seiberg-Witten theory from the above setup by ignoring the appearance of $\omega$ and thus ignoring the canonical decomposition of $\SS_+$.
+The case $(Y_\pm,\lambda_\pm)=(\varnothing,0)$ recovers Seiberg--Witten theory on closed oriented symplectic 4-manifolds.
+In general, for closed oriented Riemannian 4-manifolds $(X,g)$, we can recover Seiberg--Witten theory from the above setup by ignoring the appearance of $\omega$ and thus ignoring the canonical decomposition of $\SS_+$.
 The set of spin-c structures is then only an $H^2(X;\ZZ)$-torsor.
-A configuration $\d=[\bA,\Psi]\in\bB(X,\s)$ solves \textit{the (perturbed) Seiberg-Witten equations} when
+A configuration $\d=[\bA,\Psi]\in\bB(X,\s)$ solves \textit{the (perturbed) Seiberg--Witten equations} when

-where $\mu\in\Omega^2_+(X;\RR)$ is now a self-dual 2-form.
+where $\mu\in\Omega^2_+(X)$ is now a self-dual 2-form.
 Denote the space of solutions to~\eqref{SWclosed} by $\M(\s)$.